 Any home owner knows that there is always more yardwork to be done.
 Whether its mowing the lawn, raking leaves, cleaning out the gutters, or picking up fallen sticks and twigs, you have probably at some point wished for an easier way to finish your yardwork so that you can spend more time enjoying your yard.
 With a gas backpack leaf blower, you can clean up your yard in no time.
-When it comes to cleaning grass clippings, fallen leaves, or even cleaning out gutters, a good gas backpack leaf blower can get the job done.

 With so many models on the market, it can be difficult to find the one that is right for you.
 You may have different demands when it comes to power, emissions, noise, power supply, or blowing power.
 That’s why we have put together a list of some of our top picks for different models of leaf blowers.
 In the article below, you can see what kind of factors you should consider before making your choice, followed by some of our recommendations.